noigroup logo

 Learning from the unusual

-In medicine we often learn a lot by understanding or studying the rare or unusual.
-So lets talk about some more uncommon, even rare things that have helped me understand periods, bleeding, pain and endometriosis.
+In medicine, we often learn a lot by understanding or studying the rare or unusual.
+So let’s talk about some more uncommon, even rare things that have helped me understand periods, bleeding, pain and endometriosis.

-So our job, as gynaecologists, working with these young women, is to correct the blockage and to fix the pain.
+So, our job, as gynaecologists, working with these young women, is to correct the blockage and to fix the pain.
 But, we rarely do anything about the endometriosis in these young women.
 Why?
-Well her body simply clears it all away once all the back bleeding – the retrograde menses, stops.
+Well her body simply clears it all away once all the back bleeding – the retrograde menses – stops.

-In some of the young women we know that there is extensive endometriosis from an earlier exploratory operation or from detailed imaging.
-Yet when we come back to do the corrective surgery for the blockage – after several months of no bleeding at all (and with the pain having progressively improved), there is usually no endometriosis left to see.
+In some of the young women, we know that there is extensive endometriosis from an earlier exploratory operation or from detailed imaging.
+Yet when we come back to do the corrective surgery for the blockage, after several months of no bleeding at all (and with the pain having progressively improved), there is usually no endometriosis left to see.
 The body has simply made it all disappear.
 I suppose we all know the body can do some amazing ‘clean up jobs’ – think of grazes, bruises and even broken bones that within a few weeks or months simply resolve, often with no or minimal scarring.

 So I don’t have a problem letting the young woman’s body do some of the clean up work, clearing the endometriosis.
 As long as I know that I have changed the balance of how much blood is going inwards and thus I know that I have fixed the predisposing cause.
-But more important I have solved the pain from the blockage.
+But more importantly, I have solved the pain from the blockage.

 So these uncommon problems have taught us that endometriosis is quite likely to develop if you spill lots of menstrual blood inside and that in young women, this will disappear if we simply stop the spillage of retrograde blood.
 This raises some interesting questions regarding whether some endometriosis could actually be prevented!